 As with any herb, moderation is key.
 Higher doses of curcumin were associated with liver damage indicated by animal studies (89).

-The gist: Turmeric is mostly used as a flavoring and coloring agent in food preparations.
+Turmeric is mostly used as a flavoring and coloring agent in food preparations.
 It also contains health-promoting compounds.
 Turmeric tea is a viable way to acquire bioactive compounds for health benefits.

 10) Ginseng tea (Panax ginseng)

 Ginseng has been used in traditional Chinese medicine for centuries.